Working in partnership

 Your child’s key person will oversee the settling-in process, and for young babies will, as much as possible, undertake the feeding and changing of your baby to ensure continuity of care in the initial stage.

-Echter, a key person will not have sole responsibility for caring for your child within the nursery and will support your child to form warm, caring attachments with all members of staff and other children.
+However, a key person will not have sole responsibility for caring for your child within the nursery and will support your child to form warm, caring attachments with all members of staff and other children.

-We also work in partnership with the local community, for example by organizing regular social events and workshops.
+We also work in partnership with the local community, for example by organising regular social events and workshops.
 Past events for the local community have included planting fruit trees and making Christmas decorations with natural materials at Mother Goose Greendale’s wildlife garden.